-- Awake Labs, based in Toronto, Ontario, has developed and tested an app on a Samsung smartwatch to allow facility-based caregivers to track the emotional states of adults with intellectual and developmental disabilities and respond.
+- Based in Toronto, Ontario, Awake Labs has developed and tested an app on a Samsung smartwatch to allow facility-based caregivers to track the emotional states of adults with intellectual and developmental disabilities and respond.

 Over the last ten years, advances in computing power and wearable sensors have opened up new ways to measure our stress levels and manage them better.

 Nope, there still isn’t an app that can auto-order your Starbucks delivery based on your stress levels, but I’m sure, given the transformative changes in this space, this should be available on your favorite smartwatch very soon.